t0asty/jentic-summer-hackathon/README.md

   </p>
 </div>

 Welcome!
-This repo is your **single on‑ramp** to building with Jentic during the Jentic x Give(a)Go summer hackathon.
+This repo is your **single on‑ramp** to building with Jentic during the hackathon.
 Pick a track, follow the guides, ship something real.
 No detours.

 ---